Ambahm/is210-week-04-Extra-Credit-Flow-Chart-/README.rst

 - This shows very basic steps ( not the complete and intensive accounting cycle)

 - Used some source telling basic enteries and converted to diagramatic representation.

+- Source Used to create is Unified Modeling Language (UML)

 Source: http://www.geekinterview.com/question_details/77552